 Categories

 Performer Support and the Two-Finger Wave

 In my current role, I work in a virtual environment that is strategically located between corn and soy beans in the rolling hills of southeastern Indiana.
 Driving narrow, rural country roads to breakfast at the local truck stop this morning, I encountered numerous other pick-up trucks.
 Yes, I drive one too, but no rifle rack, nor is there a confederate flag in the back window.
-You might be asking yourself what any of this has to do with Performer Support.
+You might be asking yourself what any of this has to do with performer support.
 Answer: Plenty

+Categories